bhaworth/fn4dev_v1/README.md

 `stack_info.json` Includes the following information:
 - Deployment ID
-- Head Node subnet OCID
+- App DB Srv subnet OCID
 - Load Balancer OCID
 - Worker Node details captured in Stack Variables screen

-`install_nginx.sh` will, if the option is selected in the stack, pull the wildcard certificate for .oci.Fn4dev.ml from the OCI vault secret store and deploy to the Head Node
+`install_nginx.sh` will, if the option is selected in the stack, pull the wildcard certificate for .oci.Fn4dev.ml from the OCI vault secret store and deploy to the App DB Srv